justvanrossum/jundo/README.md

     >>> model[3]["a"]
     123

-In this example only Python list and dict objects are used as containers, but any type of Mapping or Sequence (in the collections.abc-sense) can be used, or any object type that uses attribute access to modify its model data.
+In this example, only Python list and dict objects are used as containers, but any type of Mapping or Sequence (in the collections.abc-sense) can be used, or any object type that uses attribute access to modify its model data.
 See the source code for a more elaborate example.